CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: Introduction

-We want to address these limtations in the current work and our main contributions are (1) time-resolved statistical shape models to create masks that mimic the cell morphology observed during different stages of a mitotic cycle, (2) a generative adversarial network for image synthesis that can be conditioned on the cell cycle stage and the fluorescence intensity and (3) a framework to generate realistic 2D+t image sequences with varying amounts of cells, dynamically moving objects and randomized cell behavior.
+While GANs are certainly the state-of-the-art with respect to achievable realism of synthetic images, their application in biomedical imaging was mainly style transfer and the generation of static time points.
+Thus, the synthesis of temporally changing morphologies and sufficient control over the generation process are still missing.
+We address these limtations in the current work and our main contributions are (1) time-resolved statistical shape models to create masks that mimic the cell morphology of different cell cycle stages, (2) a GAN for image synthesis including cell cycle stage and intensity contitioning and (3) a framework to generate realistic 2D+t image sequences with varying amounts of cells, dynamically moving objects and randomized cell behavior.
 We demonstrate the functionality of the GAN conditioning and generate a set of realistic synthetic image data that can be used to train and benchmark cell segmentation and tracking algorithms.